 Pilot: Now that the Pilot is running with the same transmission as the Passport across all its trims, it’s easier to compare the two.
 Stick to front-drive and the Pilot will score the same 20 mpg as its smaller sibling in the city, but its longer body helps it post 27 mpg on the highway.
 Adding AWD exacts a 1 mpg penalty here as well.

 Bottom Line: Both cars share a 19.5-gallon fuel tank and run just fine on regular 87-octane fuel.
 The differences in rated efficiency are but a hair’s width, leading your author to call this one a draw.

 ALSO SEE: 2019 Honda Passport Review and Video

-Passport: Targeted at buyers with – or seeking to project – an active lifestyle, front-wheel-drive versions of the new 2019 Honda Passport have 7.5 inches of ground clearance.
+Passport: Targeted at buyers with–or seeking to project–an active lifestyle, front-wheel-drive versions of the Honda Passport have 7.5 inches of ground clearance.
 Adding all-wheel drive jacks that number to a healthy 8.1 inches.
 Approach angle, the measure of attack allowed by a car’s front bumper, is about 20 degrees, but a craftily designed rear fascia allows for a steeper 27.6-degree departure angle.